RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 2. Get the latest SDK archive and license key from the RE.DOCTOR team
 3. Place the .aar archive in the `app/libs` folder of the project
 4. Add the license key to the `<root>/local.properties` file under the key ```tvs.sdk.key=<your.license.key>```
+5. Run ./gradlew build to build the project

 ### Integrating SDK to your application

 #### Installing SDK
-1. To install the SDK move the VitalsSDK.aar archive into a lib folder in your project directory: ```<Android app root folder>/libs/```
+1. To install the SDK move the VitalsSDK.aar archive into a lib folder in your project directory: `<root>/app/libs/`
 <img width="354" alt="image" src="https://user-images.githubusercontent.com/125552714/230612751-339f8bf3-f24a-4e75-9538-d1ff6585b8a3.png">
 2. Add it as a local dependency into your build.gradle file for your Android app